Updated July 2020

 But, let’s jump straight in.
 Why should you update Kodi on your Android TV Box, when should you not update Kodi, and exactly how do you go about updating Kodi on your Android TV box?

 Why You Should Update Kodi

 Team Kodi switched to a “release early, release often” development strategy.

-So if updating Kodi means you’re going to be using the latest, most secure version, why would you not want to update the Kodi app for Android boxes?
+So, if updating Kodi means you’re going to be using the latest, most secure version, why would you not want to update the Kodi app for Android TV boxes?

 Many box manufacturers will release modified versions of XBMC\Kodi that are specifically tweaked for those boxes.

 If you update Kodi with the method below, you’ll potentially overwrite that version of Kodi and lose some of those performance tweaks.

 So, keep in mind you need to know what type of Android TV box you have and how it works with Kodi before making any updates yourself.

 With that in mind, I recommend updating Kodi regularly, unless you specifically have a device with an easy setup, automatic-updater app already taking care of it for you.